The Queen and the Mouse

 "Yet it is so," said the Fairy.
-"For so many are only friendly with Fairies for their own advantage, and that I do not count at all.
+"For many are only friendly with Fairies for their own advantage, and that I do not count at all.
 But when you protected the poor little mouse, you could not have known there was anything to be gained by it.
-To test you I took the form of the old woman whom you talked to from the window and tempted you to forsake your little mouse friend.
+To test you I took the form of the old woman whom you talked to from the window.
+I tempted you to forsake your little mouse friend.
 But this you did not do!
-At that moment I realized that you are indeed capable of true friendship."
+Then I realized that you are indeed capable of true friendship."

-"Dear little one, I am going to take you and your mother to my very own enchanted cottage, quite a distance from this wicked kingdom.
-There you both will be invisible to all others and you, sweet baby, will grow up safe and free, together with your mother."
+"Dear little one," said the Fairy to the infant girl.
+"I am going to take you and your mother to my very own enchanted cottage, quite a distance from this wicked kingdom.
+There you both will be invisible to all others and you, sweet baby, will grow up safe and free, and will be together with your mother."

 In an instant, the Fairy, the Queen, and her baby vanished from the tower prison room, never to return.